Crookwell railway station

-Crookwell railway station is a heritage-listed former railway station and now museum at the terminus of the Goulburn-Crookwell branch line in the Southern Tablelands region of New South Wales, Australia.
+Crookwell railway station is a heritage-listed former railway station and now functioning as a museum, at the terminus of the Goulburn-Crookwell branch line in the Southern Tablelands region of New South Wales, Australia.
 The property is owned by the Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
 It is under the care of the Goulburn Crookwell Heritage Railway Inc.

 History

 Crookwell railway station was the terminal railway station of the Crookwell branch railway line.
 The station opened in 1902 with the opening of the line, and consisted of a 100 ft platform with wooden station building on the down side of the line, a stock siding, goods siding, goods platform and a 50 ft turntable.
 Most of the facilities remain in place, including the timber station building which is well maintained.
 Passenger services were withdrawn in 1974, and the line and station closed to goods traffic in 1985.